RibosomeCRCL/ribomethseq-nf/README.md

 20 by default) to avoid launching to many jobs depending on your hardware capabilities.

+## Tests

+TODO: add a few lines on the test folder

 ## Running the workflow

 Let's suppose that you have cloned the repository in the following directory:
 `/path/to/ribomethseq-nf`

-To run the workflow, you will need to specify both your execution environment and the species (human or mouse) of interest.
+To run the workflow, you will need to specify both your execution environment and your species (human or mouse) of interest.
 This is done here by combining nextflow profiles.

 `human` and `mouse` profiles are already available.
 They gather for each species